svenssonjoel/lispBM/ABOUT_LISP.md

   1. FUN.
   2. FUN.
   3. Learning new stuff.
-  4. An interactive REPL for the zynq devboard.
+  4. An interactive REPL for the ZYNQ devboard.

 * My wish list (partially implemented)